Eucharistic Miracle of Lanciano

 3.2 - Storage

-Furthermore, the biomolecular preservation of the relics would be extraordinary under any storage conditions, up to and including refrigeration in a laboratory.29
+Furthermore, the biomolecular preservation of the relics would be extraordinary under any storage conditions, up to and including refrigeration in a laboratory.30

-(Abundances) Traces of albumin can be recovered from ancient blood stains with modern techniques that are sensitive enough to detect nanogram-per-milliliter concentrations.
-Globulins, especially α- and β- globulins, almost never register at all.30 Against that background, Linoli’s results are dumbfounding.
-The electrophoresis protocol that he employed would not have produced sharp, well-defined peaks unless microgram-per-milliliter concentrations of proteins were available.
-That implies that the Lanciano eluates have retained serum proteins in abundances that are orders of magnitude greater than comparable remains.31
+(Abundances) Traces of albumin can be recovered from ancient remains with modern techniques that are sensitive enough to detect nanogram-level quantities of proteins.
+Globulins, especially α- and β- globulins, almost never register at all.31 Against that background, Linoli’s results are dumbfounding.
+The electrophoresis protocol that he employed would not have produced sharp, well-defined peaks unless microgram-level quantities of each type of protein were available.
+That implies that the Lanciano relics have retained serum proteins in abundances that are orders of magnitude greater than comparable remains.32

 4. Implications

-(Histological fine-tuning) Recall that the ‘flesh’ is a cross section of the heart that, when examined under a microscope, displays the endocardium, layered myocardial architecture, vascular channels, and nervous elements.
-The selection of that fragment indicates that the author of the miracle was concerned with modern verification.
-It allowed modern science to determine that the flesh was heart tissue, while also providing modern audiences with evidence against premodern fraud, compensating for the limitations of the documentary evidence.
-Conversely, it made the relics less intelligible and interesting for premoderns.
+(Anatomical fine-tuning) The ‘flesh’ is a cross section of the heart that resembles “the image a cardiologist visualizes on an ultrasound screen: it is a parasternal short-axis view, obtained as if ideally ‘cutting’ the heart along a frontal axis.”37 The choice of section indicates that the author of the miracle was concerned with modern verification.
+It allowed modern science to confirm that the flesh was heart tissue, while also providing modern investigators with evidence against premodern fraud, compensating for the limitations of the documentary evidence.
+Conversely, it made the relic less intelligible and interesting for premoderns.

 (Taphonomic fine-tuning) The miraculous conservation of the relics indicates that the author of the miracle intends for them to be trans-historical witnesses that evince the authenticity of the Lanciano tradition.
 In fact, their state of preservation suggests that the author of the miracle has been more concerned with preserving their evidential value for modern scientists than with preserving their visual appearance.
 On the one hand, the heart tissue is ligneous and mold-spotted, the blood clots are brittle and fissured, and their surfaces are dull and irregular.
 On the other hand, they have inexplicably retained enough structural integrity and immunoreactivity to confirm organ and species identity.